 How much do HR assistants make?

 According to our Salary Guide HR assistants make an average of about $43,024 a year and many employers require a bachelor’s degree, although many will not require prior experience.
-Those who want to go on to become an HR manager will likely need to get their Master’s in Human Resource Management or an MBA.
+Those who find the HR Manager job description appealing and want to pursue this career will likely need to get their Master’s in Human Resource Management or an MBA.